Peggy (moonlet)

-Peggy is a recently discovered moonlet in the outermost part of Saturn's Ring A, orbiting 136775 km away from the planet.
+Peggy is the informal name for a former moonlet in the outermost part of Saturn's Ring A, orbiting 136775 km away from the planet.
 The moonlet was discovered by the Cassini Imaging Team in 2013 and it may likely be exiting Saturn's A Ring.
 No direct image of Peggy has ever been made.
 Similar moons to Peggy include Bleriot, Earhart and Santos-Dumont among others.

 Etymology

-The name of the moonlet comes from the mother-in-law of Carl Murray, a professor at the Queen Mary University of London..
+The name of the moonlet comes from the mother-in-law of Carl D. Murray, a professor at the Queen Mary University of London.
 Murray named it after his mother-in-law because it was her 80th birthday at the time.

 Discovery

 The moonlet was first discovered in 2013, although its discovery was possible in 2012.
 Cassini took 2 images of the edge of Saturn's A Ring, thereby ruling out it being a cosmic ray artifact.
 There were disturbances at the edges of Saturn's A Ring, with one of these being approximately 20% brighter than its surroundings.
 There were also protuberances at the edge of the usually smooth A Ring.